apiology/quality/README.md

 ## Overview

-TODO: Quality is a tool that runs quality checks on code in git repos using different analysis tools and makes sure your numbers don't get any worse over time.
+Quality is a tool that runs quality checks on code in git repos using different analysis tools and makes sure your numbers don't get any worse over time.